-- reduced industrial emissions by 2030, supporting net zero by 2050 - increased production of clean energy - increased economic certainty and security for regions and workers - reduced risk by demonstrating technologies - increased knowledge sharing - enhanced leveraging of private and state investment.
+- reduced industrial emissions by 2030, supporting net zero by 2050 - increased production of clean energy - increased economic certainty and security for regions and workers - reduced risk of the technology by enabling demonstration - increased knowledge sharing - enhanced leveraging of private and state investment.

-There may be other grant opportunities as part of this program and we will publish the opening and closing dates and any other relevant information on business.gov.au and GrantConnect.
+There may be further grant opportunities as part of this program and we will publish the opening and closing dates and any other relevant information on business.gov.au and GrantConnect.